jedisct1/libsodium-doc/internals/README.md

 ## Bindings for other languages

-Bindings are essential to the Libsodium ecosystem.
+Bindings are essential to the libsodium ecosystem.
 It is expected that:

-* New versions of Libsodium will be installed along with bindings written before these Libsodium versions were available.
+* New versions of libsodium will be installed along with bindings written before these libsodium versions were available.

-* Recent versions of these bindings will be installed along with older versions of Libsodium \(e.g. stock package from a Linux distribution\).
+* Recent versions of these bindings will be installed along with older versions of libsodium \(e.g. stock package from a Linux distribution\).

 For these reasons, ABI stability is critical: